paperlesspost/OneIG-Benchmark/README.md

 ### Image Generation

+**You can use the [`scirpt`](text2image.py) to generate images.** You only need to set up the inference function in the script for generating images.

 It's better for you to generate 4 images for each prompt in OneIG-Bench.
-And combine these 4 images into a single image.
 Each prompt's generated images should be saved into subfolders based on their category **Anime & Stylization, Portrait, General Object, Text Rendering, Knowleddge & Reasoning, Multilingualism**, corresponding to folders **anime, human, object, text, reasoning, multilingualism**.
-If any image cannot be generated, I suggest saving a black image with the specified filename.
+If any image cannot be generated, the script will save a black image with the specified filename.

 The filename for each image should follow the id assigned to that prompt in [`OneIG-Bench.csv`](OneIG-Bench.csv)/[`OneIG-Bench-ZH.csv`](OneIG-Bench-ZH.csv).
 The structure of the images to be saved should look like: